NBA Finals Fast Facts

 1993 - The Chicago Bulls are the first team to win a "three-peat," or three consecutive championships, since the Celtics in the 1960s.

 June 5, 2014 - In Game 1 of the Finals in San Antonio between the Spurs and the Miami Heat, an electrical failure in the arena causes the air conditioning to fail, and the indoor temperature reaches above 90 degrees.
-The Spurs go on to beat the Heat, four games to one.
+The Spurs go on to beat the Heat in the series, 4-1.